 Oracle's standard client-server network interoperability allows connections between different versions of Oracle Client libraries and Oracle Database.
 For certified configurations see Oracle Support's Doc ID 207303.1.
-In summary, Oracle Client 19, 18 and 12.2 can connect to Oracle Database 11.2 or greater.
+In summary, Oracle Client 21 can connect to Oracle Database 12.1 or greater.
+Oracle Client 19, 18 and 12.2 can connect to Oracle Database 11.2 or greater.
 Oracle Client 12.1 can connect to Oracle Database 10.2 or greater.
 Oracle Client 11.2 can connect to Oracle Database 9.2 or greater.
 The technical restrictions on creating connections may be more flexible.
 For example Oracle Client 12.2 can successfully connect to Oracle Database 10.2.

 cx_Oracle uses the shared library loading mechanism available on each supported platform to load the Oracle Client libraries at runtime.
 It does not need to be rebuilt for different versions of the libraries.
 Since a single cx_Oracle binary can use different client versions and also access multiple database versions, it is important your application is tested in your intended release environments.
-Newer Oracle clients support new features, such as the oraccess.xml external configuration file available with 12.1 or later clients, session pool improvements, call timeouts with 18 or later clients, and other enhancements.
+Newer Oracle clients support new features, such as the oraccess.xml external configuration file available with 12.1 or later clients, session pool improvements, improved high availability features, call timeouts, and other enhancements.

-The cx_Oracle function clientversion() can be used to determine which Oracle Client version is in use and the attribute Connection.version can be used to determine which Oracle Database version a connection is accessing.
+The cx_Oracle function clientversion() can be used to determine which Oracle Client version is in use.
+The attribute Connection.version can be used to determine which Oracle Database version a connection is accessing.
 These can then be used to adjust application behavior accordingly.
-Attempts to use some Oracle features that are not supported by a particular client/server combination may result in runtime errors.
-These include:
+Attempts to use Oracle features that are not supported by a particular client/server library combination will result in runtime errors.